Periodic X-ray Modulation and its relation with orbital elements in Compact Binaries: Introduction

-It is clear that, generally speaking, all the binary orbits in compact systems should have some eccentricity, howsoever small.
-In such an orbit, tidal force $F_t$ exerted by the black hole on the companion would be inversely proportional to the cube of the distance between two components.
-If semi-major axis and eccentricity were $a$ and $e$ respectively, then
+There could be another cause of periodic modulation, particularly if the orbit has non-zero eccentricity, howsoever small.
+This is likely to be true, since an exact circular orbit could be impossible to achieve as that requires many fine tuning.
+In such an orbit, tidal force $F_t$ exerted by the primary on the companion would be inversely proportional to the cube of the distance between the two components.
+If semi-major axis and eccentricity are $a$ and $e$ respectively, then

 and